-This page is a work in progress and is effectively a collation of the various guidance about the venue which has been sent out to the relevant tutors.
+This page is effectively a collation of the various guidance about the venue which has been sent out to the relevant tutors.

 Access to the inside of the building is via a key in a key safe which is located below the front porch.
 Email our Course Coordinator for the code to the key safe.

 Wheelchair access is possible via the back door.
 It is ok to drive around the back.
 There is a portable roll-a-ramp in the camp store room.

 - Parking: only one or two cars onsite please – park on the gravel driveway.
 Please shut the gate when leaving.
 All other cars please park offsite (unless access required to back door).

 - Tables and chairs: the tables are in the store cupboard near the bathroom.
 The chairs are in the camp room at the far end of the main room.